-Carpenter's occupation is given as a trader of livestock in the census.
-She had come to Ponca City when the Cherokee Strip was opened for settlement in 1893, and with a $1,000 prize going to the first person to reach the Ponca City site.
-There was a heated race to the site and Carpenter was one of the competitors.
+Eliza Carpenter's occupation is given as a trader of livestock in the census records.
+She had come to Ponca City when the Cherokee Strip was opened for settlement in 1893 with a $1,000 prize going to the first person to reach the Ponca City site.
+There was a heated race to the site, and Carpenter was one of the competitors.
 Some sources say that she was the first to stake a claim, while other sources say that she did not win the race.
-Either way, Carpenter settled in Ponca City where she trained her horses, was one of the few African American stable owners in the West, and when dissatisfied with the way a race was going, she had ridden her own horses.
+Either way, Carpenter settled in Ponca City and trained her horses there; she was one of the few African American stable owners in the West.
+When dissatisfied with the way a race was going, she rode her own horses.

-Carpenter, as a jockey, had won a few races.
+As a jockey, Eliza Carpenter had won a few races.
 Her regular jockey was Olla "Lucky" Johnson.
-Some of her horses names were Irish Maid, Blue Bird, and Little Brown Jug.
-Eliza Carpenter had also stood up for herself, demanding her money when she won a horse racing bet and the person she was betting with refused to pay-up.
+Some of her horses's names were Irish Maid, Blue Bird, and Little Brown Jug.
+Carpenter stood up for herself, demanding her money when she won a horse-racing bet and the person she was betting with refused to pay-up.

 Carpenter visited family in Kentucky on several occasions.
 On her final visit she was thrown from a buggy when her horse became spooked, suffered a fractured skull, and never fully recovered.
 She died in Oklahoma.